acelords/skeleton/README.md

 This funding is used for maintaining the project and adding new features into Code Style plus other open-source repositories.

-> NB: Some proceeds will also go to support the creators listed under **Special Thanks** section.
+> NB: Some donations will also go to support the creators listed under **Special Thanks** section.
 They have done an incredible job
 > that needs to be rewarded as much as possible.